joshuag/autoupscaler/README.md

 ## 📝 Notes

+- Photo is better for normal DVD movies, anime for animes, and 2d is a good all-around fallback if the first two don't give the results you want.
 - Upscaling is GPU and memory-intensive.
 The script auto-tunes performance based on your CPU/GPU.
 - Apple Silicon support via [MoltenVK](https://github.com/KhronosGroup/MoltenVK) is automatically used under-the-hood.
 - Audio codec is preserved via stream copy when possible (`-c:a copy`).